The Road to Recovery

 Patrick Atkinson was a professional artist working exclusively with Grand Image in Seattle, WA until his passing in 2012 at the age of thirty-three.
 His artwork was sold at Pottery Barn, Ballard Designs, Ethan Allen, and is in private and corporate collections throughout the USA.
 It’s also in hotels (The Sir Francis Drake in San Francisco), on luxury yachts, in exclusive department stores (Nordstrom’s), and in major hospitals, the film industry and fine restaurants everywhere.
 His artwork is available through Grand Image.

 Patrick’s father, Rocky Atkinson, wrote the comments and observations unless credited elsewhere.
 After Patrick’s death, Rocky and his wife’s lives changed forever.
-He has spent the past 5 years working with men suffering from the disease of addiction to drugs and alcohol at a Christ based recovery center and serving as an advisor, teacher, mentor and friend to over 300 residents.
+He has spent the past 10 years working with men and women suffering from the disease of addiction to drugs and alcohol at a Christ based recovery center and serving as an advisor, teacher, mentor and friend to many hundreds of residents.

 Out of Harm's Way